Services

 Ineligible Costs and Activities

-• Ongoing operations, including maintenance and capital replacement.
+• Ongoing operations, including maintenance and capital replacement, and ongoing production or operational labour costs.

 Eligible geographic areas